walt-id/waltid-identity/waltid-applications/waltid-wallet-demo-compose/README.md

 The Compose iOS demo uses Kotlin direct Xcode integration and a local SwiftPM linkage package for native iOS linkage.

+## In-person presentation

+The Android and iOS apps expose a dedicated **Present in person** journey for holder-side ISO mdoc proximity presentation.
+The Wallet SDK remains the source of session, request, reader-authentication, trust, disclosure, and terminal-state meaning; the shared Compose UI renders those facts and performs only platform-owned permission, settings, lifecycle, screen-awake, and brightness actions.

+The current journey displays Device Engagement as an accessible QR code and retrieves over the available Bluetooth Low Energy method.
+It supports per-document credential and element selection, shows reader-stated purpose and retention intent, and presents authentication scope, signature validity, certificate-path, revocation, optional RICAL, and product-trust evidence as separate facts.
+It requests fresh consent for repeated exchanges and restores temporary display changes on every exit path.
+Raw engagement data is never exposed through accessibility labels.

+This demo proves the wallet-side SDK integration.
+External reader interoperability, prolonged reliability, and release qualification are tracked separately and must not be inferred from the demo.

 ## Local wallet data

 Android and iOS demo targets use the default managed encrypted local persistence.
 Wallet database files are SQLCipher-encrypted, and managed database keys live in platform-protected storage.
 During local development, reset wallet state through `MobileWallet.deleteWallet()`, by uninstalling the app, or by deleting the app's local data.